Are you wondering how to create acrylic backgrounds in your art journal? I’m sharing easy beginner ideas to help you start painting art backgrounds.

-Before we jump to these ideas, let me just explain what’s background in art and whether it’s important.
+Before we jump to these ideas, let me just explain what’s a background in art and whether it’s important.
 Also, I’ll share a few thoughts on the characteristics of acrylic paint.

-But, is background important?
+Why is background important?

 Because in art journaling, we don’t care about art rules or correct techniques.
-Our art journal pages are not meant for galleries and endless empty comments by the hat ladies holding fancy glasses of champaign, who may or may not know anything about art.
+Our art journal pages are not meant for galleries and endless empty comments by the hat ladies holding fancy glasses of champagne, who may or may not know anything about art.

 Also, if there’s no background, there is still a white background!!
 And white space in art is so effective.